 Doggy Hydeaway Rescue Rehab

-A typical day at the Doggy Hydeaway consists of structured morning exercise such as fetch, walks on leash, off-leash jaunts along the creek, or playing with buddies in the large fenced-in areas.
+A typical day at the Doggy Hydeaway consists of structured morning exercise such as fetch, walks on leash, or playing with buddies in the large fenced-in areas.
 After exercise, breakfast is served, then everybody relaxes in their favorite spots, either outdoors or indoors, for a few hours.
 Then, before dinner is served, another round of structured exercise releases any remaining tension to provide a good night's sleep for everyone.
 Baths are given periodically, when needed, and during the summer, swim therapy in our fully enclosed swimming pool area is used in place of some forms of exercise due to the warmer temperatures of the summer months.
 All of our guests seem to thoroughly enjoy their time in the pool!

-If you have brought your dog here for behavior training, this is incorporated into our everyday routine, providing continuity for the other guests, as well as providing socialization and stimulation for the behavior cases.
-Using our well-balanced pack of dogs helps our behaviorist with his rehabilitation training, providing the unbalanced dog with an example of how a balanced dog behaves.
+Our well-balanced pack of dogs helps our behaviorist with his rehabilitation training, providing the unbalanced dog with an example of how a balanced dog behaves.

 Our senior guests are exercised based on their state of health and needs.
 We do find that many older dogs that don't get much exercise at home love to explore the property, providing them with mental stimulation which can be very tiring!
 We also do swim therapy with the senior dogs, and find that it can relieve pain associated with hip dysplasia.
 Plus, the cool water can help with inflammation and swelling, providing a natural form of pain relief.

 Our goal is to provide your dogs with a unique atmosphere, designed with the dog in mind, not the human.
 Dogs are simple creatures and when given the chance to just be a dog, they are very content and happy.
-Most of our guests are very surprised that when they come for a property visit, there are no barking dogs!
-Come check us out for yourself!

 A LITTLE HISTORY ON